 1. Section 6.7.18(c) (first paragraph):

 Contractor’s Liability.
-Except for (i) damages that arise from Contractor’s breach of its confidentiality obligations or resulting from Contractor’s bad faith or willful misconduct; or (ii) Contractor’s indemnification obligations set forth in Sections 6.8.2, 6.8.3 and 6.8.4, the Parties agree the Contractor’s liability under this Contract will be limited to an amount equal to two (2) times the awarded Contract value, including the amount posted on the Intent to Award and any modifications due to Change Orders.
-For damages that arise from Contractor’s breach of its confidentiality obligations, the Parties agree the Contractor’s liability under this Contract will be limited to an amount equal to three (3) times the awarded Contract value, including the amount posted on the Intent to Award and any modifications due to Change Orders.
+Except for (i) damages that arise from Contractor’s breach of its confidentiality obligations or resulting from Contractor’s bad faith or willful misconduct; or (ii) Contractor’s indemnification obligations set forth in Sections 6.8.2, 6.8.3 and 6.8.4, the Parties agree the Contractor’s liability for all claims, liabilities (including liabilities expressly set forth elsewhere in this Contract), and expenses relating under this Contract will be limited to an aggregate amount equal to two (2) times the awarded Contract value, including the amount posted on the Intent to Award and any modifications due to Change Orders.
+For damages that arise from Contractor’s breach of its confidentiality obligations and for Contractor’s indemnification obligations under Section 6.8.3, the Parties agree the Contractor’s liability under this Contract will be limited to an amount equal to three (3) times the awarded Contract value, including the amount posted on the Intent to Award and any modifications due to Change Orders.
 In no event will this section limit the liability of the Contractor for intentional torts, criminal acts, or fraudulent conduct.

 2. Section 6.8.3(a):

-Without limitation, Contractor will defend, indemnify, and hold harmless Indemnitees from and against any and all suits, claims, investigations, or fines (hereinafter “action”) of any character (and all related damages, settlement payments, attorneys’ fees, costs, expenses, losses or liabilities) by a third party which arise out of or in connection with a disclosure of Government Information (as defined in the clause titled Information Security - Definitions) caused in whole or in part by any act or omission of Contractor, its Subcontractors at any tier, their employees, workmen, servants, agents, or anyone directly or indirectly employed by them or anyone for whose acts any of them may be liable, regardless of whether or not caused in part by an Indemnitee, and whether or not such action is brought by a third party or an Indemnitee, but only if the act or omission constituted a failure to perform some obligation imposed by the Contract or the law.
+Without limitation, Contractor will defend, indemnify, and hold harmless Indemnitees from and against any and all suits, claims, investigations, or fines (hereinafter “action”) of any character (and all related damages, settlement payments, attorneys’ fees, costs, expenses, losses or liabilities) by a third party which arise out of or in connection with an unauthorized disclosure of Government Information (as defined in the clause titled Information Security - Definitions) by any act or omission of Contractor, its Subcontractors at any tier, their employees, workmen, servants, agents, or anyone directly or indirectly employed by them or anyone for whose acts any of them may be liable, but only if the act or omission constituted a failure to perform some obligation imposed by the Contract or the law.

 3. Section 6.8.3(c):

-Notwithstanding any other provision, Contractor’s obligations pursuant to this clause are without any limitation whatsoever.
+Notwithstanding any other provision, Contractor’s obligations pursuant to this clause are subject to the limitation of liability as provided in Section 6.7.18(c).
 Contractor’s obligations under this clause will survive the termination, cancellation, rejection, or expiration of the Contract.
 This provision will be construed fairly and reasonably, neither strongly for nor against either party, and without regard to any clause regarding insurance.

 4. Section 6.8.4(c):

-Contractors obligations under this paragraph do not apply to a claim to the extent (i) that the claim is caused by Contractor’s compliance with specifications furnished by the State unless Contractor knew its compliance with the State’s specifications would infringe an IP right, or (ii) that the claim is caused by Contractor’s compliance with specifications furnished by the State if the State knowingly relied on a third-party’s IP right to develop the specifications provided to Contractor and failed to identify such product to Contractor.
+Contractors obligations under this paragraph do not apply to a claim to the extent (i) that the claim is caused by Contractor’s compliance with specifications furnished by the State unless Contractor knew its compliance with the State’s specifications would infringe an IP right, or (ii) that the claim is caused by Contractor’s compliance with specifications furnished by the State if the State knowingly relied on a third-party’s IP right to develop the specifications provided to Contractor and failed to identify such product to Contractor, or (iii) that the claim is caused by (A) modification of an acquired item other than by Contractor or its subcontractors, or use thereof in a manner not contemplated by this Agreement, (B) the failure of the State to use any corrections or modifications made available by Contractor, or (C) the use of the Deliverable in combination with any platform, product, network or data not provided by Contractor.

 Response: PEBA does not accept these revisions.